 Community Bills of Rights are an example of bottom up legal systematic change.
 Where communities feel that their voices are not being heard Community Bills of Rights redirect rights, so that people and planet are put first.
 This has parallels in successful rights based movements like the abolitionists and the suffragettes.

 In the UK, communities can be empowered in the same way as has happened under a Community Bill of Rights in the US.
-Melanie Strickland is the lawyer working on pioneering Community Bills of Rights in the UK and is part of the growing civil rights movement which puts people and planet before profit.
+Community Chartering in the UK is now emerging.
+You can read more at communitychartering.org

 - it enshrines the right to local community self government by giving the local people the right to decide what happens in their communities;